A Coupled Markov Chain Approach to Credit Risk Modeling: Maximum Likelihood Approach to Parameter Estimation

-For a model instance with $M$ non-default rating classes and $S$ industry sectors and known transition matrix $P$, there are $S \times M$ unknown parameters in $Q$ and $2^M - (M+1)$ for the specification of the joint distribution $\chi^t = (\chi_1^t, \ldots, \chi_M^t)$.
-In the next section we will describe how to estimate these parameters given data on joint rating transitions via a maximum likelihood approach.
+In this section, we introduce an approach to estimate the parameters of model \eqref{eq:model}, where $P$ is assumed to be known.
+For a model instance with $M$ non-default rating classes and $S$ industry sectors, there are $S \times M$ unknown parameters in $Q$ and $2^M - (M+1)$ degrees of freedom for the specification of the joint distribution $\chi^t = (\chi_1^t, \ldots, \chi_M^t)$.